 For more than two decades, the National Academy of Social Insurance has produced an annual report on workers' compensation benefits, costs, and coverage.
 The report provides summary statistics on state and federal workers' compensation programs, with the aim of facilitating policymaking that improves the system for both injured workers and employers.
-This report provides new data for 2021, with comparison data for the five-year period from 2017 to 2021-herein referred to as "the study period."
-The report emphasizes changes over the period most affected by the COVID-19 pandemic, namely 2020 and 2021, as an indication of the adaptation of the workers' compensation system.
-The highlights below illustrate that the pandemic produced breaks in several trends in 2020 that were corrected in 2021.
+This report provides new data for 2022, with comparison data for the five-year period from 2018 to 2022-herein referred to as "the study period."
+The report presents annual data over the COVID-19 pandemic period, namely 2020 and 2021, as an indication of the adaptation of the workers' compensation system.
+Building off of the 2021 data report, the 2022 data in this report suggest a nearly complete return to prepandemic norms.